“ If you educate a man, you educate one person but if you educate a woman, you educate the nation.”

 Rose Galenku, the best performing student in English and Mathematics receives her award

 The Apprenticeship Programme and The Production Programme is currently operational based in the Ho West District and Ho Municipal respectively of the Volta Region of Ghana.
-The project shall be extended to Adaklu district, Oti Region, and the northern part of Ghana.
+The project shall be extended to Oti Region and the northern part of Ghana.
 The programme shall further be extended to Togo in the long term.

 The programme is open to women between the ages of 18 to 45.